 Times when you can choose your own days to be on the water, that takes place usually during much better conditions, for seeking the bass you are after and finding much more comfortable conditions for you as well.
 Like much warmer weather!
 Timing is everything, that is in terms of catching bass, especially when a cold front comes in.

-Before “almost” every cold front, there will be usually be a few days and nights of some very unseasonable warm weather.
+Before “almost” every cold front, there will be usually being a few days and nights of some very unseasonable warm weather.
 I emphasize the word “almost” because a cold front can often follow another cold front!

-So, like said, “timing is everything”, that is, if you expect to even have a slight degree of a chance at fooling a lot of big bass!
+So, like said, “Timing is everything”, that is, if you expect to even have a slight degree of a chance at fooling a lot of big bass!
 Planning a fishing trip, to be taken right on the day of an approaching cold front, can often result with an excellent wintertime fishing trip!